Reconfigurable Intelligent Surfaces in Challenging Environments: Underwater, Underground, Industrial and Disaster: System design aspects

+where $h^{\mathrm{Tx->RIS}}_{1,q}(t)$ and $h^{\mathrm{RIS->RX}}_{1,q}(t)$ represent the sub-channels connecting transmitter with RIS and RIS with receiver, respectively.
 Each of the sub-channels may comprise a different set of multipath components and can be associated with a different frequency selectivity.
 As an example, some experimental measurements obtained for underwater acoustic channels suggest that the multipath components follow a Rician, Rayleigh or $K$-distribution, cf. \cite{stojanovic2009underwater}.
 For the target applications, we can assume Rician fading with a large variance of the random components.
 Such fading models are also partially applicable in other scenarios of CEs.
-Interestingly, if each multipath component is treated as interference, it is possible to express the channel impulse response as $h_{\boldsymbol{\theta}}(t)=\bar{h}_{\boldsymbol{\theta}}(t)+\tilde{h}_{\boldsymbol{\theta}}(t)$, where
+If each multipath component is treated as interference, it is possible to express the channel impulse response as $h_{\boldsymbol{\theta}}(t)=\bar{h}_{\boldsymbol{\theta}}(\tau_0)+\tilde{h}_{\boldsymbol{\theta}}(t)$, where